The careers of the future will be very different from today.

 - Nicky Ringland on the digital technology and computer science skills that all graduates need

 - CEO of StartupAUS Alex McCauley on how the next generation of startups need more than tech skills.

 Listen to the podcast of The Future of Work.

-This event is part of Sydney Innovation Week 2017, which brings together University staff and students involved in ground-breaking discoveries and transformative inventions to celebrate and share how we're changing the world.
+This event was part of Sydney Innovation Week 2017, which brought together University staff and students involved in ground-breaking discoveries and transformative inventions to celebrate and share how we're changing the world.